bkiers/Liqp/README.md

 */
 ```
 Checkout the [ANTLR grammar](https://github.com/bkiers/Liqp/blob/master/src/grammar/Liquid.g)
-to see what the AST looks like exactly.
+to see what the AST looks like for each of the parser rules.

 ## 2. Render Liquid